Humbly Homemade

 • Thoroughly rinse the cabbage and cucumber in a large colander or strainer with water, until the vegetables taste slightly salty, but not overly salted.
 Rinsing with water is just to remove the excess salt, since a lot of the salt will have diffused into the vegetables.

 • Pack the vegetables into clean glass jars and secure the lids on the jars.
+Enjoy right away, or transfer to the fridge for up to a few weeks.

 Notes